 - A11.
 The auditor may perform tests of controls or substantive procedures at an interim date or at the period end.
 The higher the risk of material misstatement, the more likely it is that the auditor may decide it is more effective to perform substantive procedures nearer to, or at, the period end rather than at an earlier date, or to perform audit procedures unannounced or at unpredictable times (for example, performing audit procedures at selected locations on an unannounced basis).
 This is particularly relevant when considering the response to the risks of fraud.
 For example, the auditor may conclude that, when the risks of intentional misstatement or manipulation have been identified, audit procedures to extend audit conclusions from interim date to the period end would not be effective. - A12.
 On the other hand, performing audit procedures before the period end may assist the auditor in identifying significant matters at an early stage of the audit, and consequently resolving them with the assistance of management or developing an effective audit approach to address such matters. - A13.
-In addition, certain audit procedures can be performed only at or after the period end, for example: - Agreeing the financial statements to the accounting records; - Examining adjustments made during the course of preparing the financial statements; and - Procedures to respond to a risk that, at the period end, the entity may have entered into improper sales contracts, or transactions may not have been finalized. - A14.
-Further relevant factors that influence the auditor's consideration of when to perform audit procedures include the following: - The control environment. - When relevant information is available (for example, electronic files may subsequently be overwritten, or procedures to be observed may occur only at certain times). - The nature of the risk (for example, if there is a risk of inflated revenues to meet earnings expectations by subsequent creation of false sales agreements, the auditor may wish to examine contracts available on the date of the period end). - The period or date to which the audit evidence relates.
+In addition, certain audit procedures can be performed only at or after the period end, for example: - Agreeing or reconciling information in the financial statements with the underlying accounting records, including agreeing or reconciling disclosures, whether such information is obtained from within or outside of the general and subsidiary ledgers; - Examining adjustments made during the course of preparing the financial statements; and - Procedures to respond to a risk that, at the period end, the entity may have entered into improper sales contracts, or transactions may not have been finalised. - A14.
+Further relevant factors that influence the auditor's consideration of when to perform audit procedures include the following: - The control environment. - When relevant information is available (for example, electronic files may subsequently be overwritten, or procedures to be observed may occur only at certain times). - The nature of the risk (for example, if there is a risk of inflated revenues to meet earnings expectations by subsequent creation of false sales agreements, the auditor may wish to examine contracts available on the date of the period end). - The period or date to which the audit evidence relates. - The timing of the preparation of the financial statements, particularly for those disclosures that provide further explanation about amounts recorded in the statement of financial position, the statement of comprehensive income, the statement of changes in equity or the statement of cash flows.